 While performing the duties of this job, the employee is regularly required to see, talk and hear.
-Requires eye hand coordination and manual dexterity to allow for suture or staple removal.
-This position is very active and requires standing, walking, bending, kneeling, stretching, stooping, crouching, crawling, and climbing all day.
+This position is very active and requires standing, walking, bending, kneeling, stooping, crouching, crawling, and climbing all day.
 The employee must frequently lift and/or move items up to 75 pounds.
-The employee is required to supervise students requiring the employee to match walking speed that matches the student and may, at times, require the ability to run to safeguard students.
-Employee is required to drive locally and occasionally on interstate travel.
-Employee is regularly required to handle highly stressful situations and resolve conflicts.
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
-The job is performed for the most part in a school setting with frequent events held outside, even in inclement weather.
-The noise level is that of a typical school setting and/or athletic event.
+Specific vision abilities required by this job include close vision, distance vision, night vision,color vision, peripheral vision, depth perception, and ability to adjust focus.
+The job is performed for the most part in a school setting with frequent responsibilities outside, even in inclement weather.
+The noise level is that of a typical school setting.

 Terms of Employment